 Lake Louise

-Okay, there are many lakes to paddle on in Banff but my favorite is Lake Louise.
+Okay, there are many lakes to paddle on in Banff, but my favorite is Lake Louise.
 It’s one of the most spectacular scenes in the world.
-It’s tough to find a more spectacular scene to paddle through as you look out to Mount Victoria and the hanging Victoria glacier.
+Finding a more spectacular scene to paddle through is tough as you look out to Mount Victoria and the hanging Victoria glacier from Lake Louise.
 No need for fancy edits on your photographs the water in Lake Louise, like Moraine Lake, is truly that radiant turquoise blue.

-You can pick up canoe rentals at the Lake Louise Boathouse because even if you have your own you’d have to arrive very early in the morning to secure a close parking spot to carry the canoe.
+You can pick up canoe rentals at the Lake Louise Boathouse because even if you have your own, you’d have to arrive early in the morning to secure a nearby parking spot to carry the canoe.

-If you have your own canoe or kayak there’s no simple way to get it into the water yourself, though with enough will you’ll manage to get your kayak in.
-The Lake Louise boathouse doesn’t have kayaks for rent, but they do have canoes.
+If you have your own canoe or kayak, there’s no simple way to get it into the water yourself, though with enough will, you’ll manage to get your kayak or canoe in.
+The Lake Louise boathouse doesn’t have kayaks or stand-up paddleboards for rent, but they do have canoes.

 Other great Banff kayak and canoe spots